Day in the Life

 Surveying Gazelles After A Harsh Winter

-In Winter 2024, Mongolia experienced a severe winter weather disaster—a phenomenon known as a ‘dzud.’
+In 2024, Mongolia experienced a severe winter weather disaster—a phenomenon known as a ‘dzud.’
 One of the goals of a recent expedition was to better understand how the dzud had impacted Mongolian gazelle.

 Visit